 The Scripture records that when other women had left the tomb since they could not see or find the Lord’s body, Mary Magdalene stayed behind weeping and still seeking for the Lord’s body.

 John writes, “But Mary stood outside by the tomb weeping, and as she wept she stooped down and looked into the tomb.”
 (John 20:11 NKJV).

 It makes no difference to Mary whether Jesus was alive or dead; she was in love with the Lord.
-Whether Jesus could still perform miracles or not means nothing to Mary because she had made up her mind to love, worship, adore, celebrate, follow, and serve her Lord Jesus Christ with all her heart, soul, might, strength, and resources.
+Whether Jesus could still perform miracles or not means nothing to Mary; her mind was already made up to love, worship, adore, celebrate, follow and serve her Lord Jesus Christ with all her heart, soul, might, strength, and resources.
 What a resolution!

 When Jesus said to Mary, “Woman, why are you weeping?
 Whom are you seeking?”
 Mary, supposing Jesus to be the gardener, said to Him, “Sir, if You have carried Him away, tell me where You have laid Him, and I will take Him away.”
 (John 20:15 NKJV).

-Beloved, like Mary, if you also will begin to seek the Lord Jesus wholeheartedly, single-mindedly, diligently, and passionately, the Lord will not hold back from you.
-Still, He will reveal Himself to you increasingly.
+Beloved, like Mary, if you also will begin to seek the Lord Jesus wholeheartedly, single-mindedly, diligently and passionately, the Lord would not hold back from you, but He will reveal Himself to you increasingly.

-Why not begin today to seek the Lord with the firmness of purpose, just as Mary did?
+Why not begin today to seek the Lord with firmness of purpose, just as Mary did?

 Prayer: My Dear Holy Spirit, teach and help me to seek the Lord Jesus wholeheartedly, single-mindedly, and passionately every day of my life, in Jesus’ name.
 Amen.